MehmetKaplan/SPACORSRAILSSample/README.md

   end
 end
 ```
 *Above code only allows requests that are originated by the javascript codes that are originally served to browser by localhost:3000.
 For security reasons do not allow every url if possible.
-It is always allow known sites!*
+As a principle, always try to allow only known sites!*
 **So modify your configuraion of "origins" above accordingly.**